PgBiel/elembic/src/data.typ

 // 'lbl-rule-tag' from older Elembic versions.
 #let lbl-old-rule-tag = <__elembic_element_rule>

+// Label for other functions which access or modify the style chain, namely
+// 'get', 'select', 'debug-get', 'stateful.toggle'.
+//
+// This is attached to metadata and the 'special-rule-key' property
+// indicates which kind of rule this is.
+#let lbl-special-rule-tag = <__elembic_element_special_rule>

 // Label for metadata which stores the global data.
 // In practice, this label is never present in the document
 // unless one accidentally leaks the 'bibliography.title'